 Many patients have found roll on body adhesives like “It Stays” very effect in keeping their stockings from slipping.
 It is usually available where support stockings are sold.
 Other products, like “Hold Up,” accomplish the same thing.

-THERE ARE SEVERAL DEVICES ON THE MARKET TO MAKE PUTTING ON SUPPORT STOCKINGS EASIER
+THESE ARE TWO MOST POPULAR DEVICES ON THE MARKET TO MAKE PUTTING ON SUPPORT STOCKINGS EASIER